Veena Das: Books

 The book 'narrates the lives of particular persons and communities who were deeply embedded in these events, and it describes the way that the event attaches itself with its tentacles into everyday life and folds itself into the recesses of the ordinary.'

+Her article, The Boundaries of the 'We': Cruelty, Responsibility, and Forms of Life, was first printed in Critical Horizons (May 2016) and then reprinted as Chapter 2 in The Politics of Vulnerability.
+(1st ed., ebook).
+Routledge, 2017.
+ISBN 9781351719551.
+Estelle Ferrarese edited the work and wrote the introduction.
+All chapters in this book were previously published in Critical Horizons, 17:2, May 2016.
+Other contributors to the work: Robert Castel, Sandra Laugier, Penelope Deutscher, Noémi Michel, and Alyson Cole.

 Research

 Since the eighties she became engrossed in the study of violence and social suffering.
 Her edited book, Mirrors of Violence: Communities, Riots and Survivors in South Asia published by Oxford University Press in 1990 was one of the first to bring issues of violence within anthropology of South Asia.
 A trilogy on these subjects that she edited with Arthur Kleinman and others in the late nineties and early twenties gave a new direction to these fields.
 The volumes are titled Social Suffering; Violence and Subjectivity; and Remaking a World.

 Awards

 She received the Anders Retzius Gold Medal from the Swedish Society for Anthropology and Geography in 1995, and an honorary doctorate from the University of Chicago in 2000.
 She is a foreign honorary member of the American Academy of Arts and Sciences and a fellow of the Third World Academy of Sciences.
 In 2007, Das delivered the Lewis Henry Morgan Lecture at the University of Rochester, considered by many to be the most important annual lecture series in the field of Anthropology.
 Prof. Das was elected as Fellow to the British Academy in 2019.